Updated: October 27, 2023

 Not only does it help improve your mood before sleep, but as we all know, reading takes you to faraway places in a land of your imagination.
 You don’t need to be an expert to know that stories create a space for imaginative and enjoyable dreams.

-But, you might be thinking, what are the best books to read before bed?
+But, you might be thinking, what are the best bedtime story books you can read before going to bed?
 That’s a really good question because while we might all be reading something we absolutely LOVE, it might not be the best bedtime read.

 In this guide, we will recommend you 10 of the best books to read before bed.
 But first, let’s look at how you can decide on the best bedtime read. 💯

-How to choose a book before bed? 🤔
+How to choose a bedtime story book 📖

 You might be loving the latest thriller novels or a classic Stephen King horror, but are they really the best novels to read before bed?
 Maybe for some people, but chances are most people won’t be able to fall asleep thinking of Pennywise the Clown lurking in their closet. 🤡